Advanced Vocab Words - Set 8 Flashcards

 110

-# Fill in the blank with the most appropriate vocabulary word.
-The ongoing conflict created a \_\_\_\_\_\_ for negotiations. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: The ongoing conflict created a \_\_\_\_\_\_ for negotiations. ## Footnote ***Hint:*** *Starts with "s" and means "to block or hinder".*

 stymie ## Footnote *stymie (**stahy**-mee)* n. a situation that defies progress or resolution v. to prevent or hinder the progress of something